aws-samples/cdk-eks-blueprints-patterns/docs/patterns/gmaestro.md

 ## Support

-If you have questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!
+If you have questions about gMaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!

 ## Disclaimer